kakao/hbase-packet-inspector/README.md

 # hbase-packet-inspector

-hbase-packet-inspector captures packets to/from HBase region server.
+hbase-packet-inspector analyzes packets to/from HBase region server and builds an in-memory database.
+You can query the database in the command-line shell or via its web SQL interface.

 ## Usage

-hbase-packet-inspector can read tcpdump output files or a live capture from the network (the latter requires root permission).
+hbase-packet-inspector can read tcpdump output files or a live capture from a network interface (the latter requires root permission).

 ```sh
 Usage: